The 100: TV series

 The Fourth Season

 In the fourth season, hundreds of nuclear reactors around the world are melting down due to decades of neglect, again making Earth uninhabitable.
 Clarke and the others investigate ways to survive the coming wave of radiation.
 When it is discovered that Nightbloods, descendants of first, original Nightbloods, including Becca, the first Commander and creator of A.L.I.E., are immune to the effects of radiation, Clarke and the others attempt to recreate the formula, but their attempts failed.
-An old bunker is discovered that can protect 1,200 people for over 5 years; each of the twelve clans select a hundred people to stay in the bunker.
+An old bunker is discovered that can protect 1,200 people for over 5 years; each of the twelve clans selects a hundred people to stay in the bunker.
 A small group decides to return to space and survive in the remnants of the original Ark.